extemporelang/extemporelang.github.io/_docs/overview/quickstart.md

 "plugins" for [several text editors]({{site.baseurl}}{% link _docs/overview/editor-support.md %})---VSCode, Emacs, Sublime Text and Vim.

-If you don't have a favourite text editor, then [VSCode]({{site.baseurl}}{% link _docs/overview/install.md %}#vscode) probably a good choice---it's free, available on all platforms and doesn't have as steep a learning curve as some other editors.
+If you don't have a favourite text editor, then [VSCode]({% link _docs/overview/editor-support.md %}#vscode) is probably a good choice---it's free, available on all platforms and doesn't have as steep a learning curve as some other editors.

 For this reason for the rest of this quickstart guide we'll occasionally give specific tips (e.g. keyboard shortcuts) for VSCode users.
 If you're using one of